 We’ve heard a lot about school threats in the past few years.
 The concern is real.
 In 2017, David Warth was arrested for sending a threatening email to a former teacher.
 David insists he did not do it, prompting his parents to give Investigator Rebecca Lindstrom detailed access to David’s school records, therapy notes, and court documents.
 11Alive is not diminishing the fear felt by the teacher or the pressure on schools to keep students and staff safe.
 Neither the teacher involved or the district could offer their perspective due to legal limitations and the pending trial.
 But the family says they are talking, in hopes the community will gain a new understanding of the complexities of these accusations and better understand students with special needs.

 David Warth doesn’t dodge questions, but he answers them in such a way, he’s often hard to understand.
-We visited him at the Gwinnett County jail, where he’s been for more than two years, denied bond.
-He is charged with aggravated stalking and intimidating a witness.
-David says he innocent.
-A trial date has not yet been set.
+The Reveal investigator Rebecca Lindstrom has now visited him at the Gwinnett County jail twice.
+He’s been held for more than two and a half years, denied bond, charged with aggravated stalking and intimidating a witness.

-During our visit, David came across as smart, opinionated -- yet pleasant and likable.
+During the visits, David comes across as smart, opinionated -- yet pleasant and likable.
 He wants to clear his name.
 He wants to focus on his future.
 He wants to be understood.
 But that’s not always easy.

 David is on the autism spectrum.
 His parents believe his excellent memory, perfect pitch, and musical talents are characteristic of savant syndrome.

 The charges against him stem from a letter received by one of his former high school teachers, threatening to kill her and her family if certain demands are not met.
 David’s name is never mentioned, in fact, the letter states that six different people helped write it.
 But police and prosecutors believe there is only one author: David.